 Contact the Mertes Law Title IX Defense Lawyers

-Mertes Law is a premier Title IX defense firm located in Boulder, Colorado specializing in advising and assisting accused students with an aggressive defense to Title IX allegations of sexual misconduct.
-If you suspect that you may be under investigation by your school for an allegation of sexual misconduct, or have received a Notice of Investigation or phone call from a Title IX investigator, you need to contact the Title IX attorneys at Mertes Law today.
+Mertes Law is a premier Title IX defense firm located in Boulder, Colorado and specializing in advising and assisting accused students with a focused and aggressive defense to Title IX allegations of sexual misconduct.
+If you suspect that you may be under investigation by your school for an allegation of sexual misconduct, have received a Notice of Investigation or Notice of Allegation electronically or by mail, or received a phone call from a Title IX investigator, you need to contact the Title IX attorneys at Mertes Law today.
 Call 303-440-0123 now for a free consultation.

 A “Memorandum of Understanding” or “MOU” is an agreement signed by officials of your school and law enforcement which expressly allows Title IX investigators to have some involvement in police investigations – often this begins with the interview of an alleged victim.
 MOU’s blur the line between a Title IX investigation and a criminal prosecution and arguably make school investigators agents of the police.
 MOU’s are one more reason why you need an attorney experienced in both criminal defense and defense of a Title IX claim on your side.